ICPSR Access Policy Framework

 11. Policy Administration

-This policy was approved on June 28, 2010, by the ICPSR Directors Group after review by the ICPSR Council.
+This second version of the policy and the associated Authentication and Authorization Rules document were approved on May 21, 2014, by the ICPSR Policy and Planning.
 ICPSR commits to a periodic review of this access policy by the Dissemination Committee.
-Recommended changes, when rising to the level of major revisions, will be brought to the Directors Group for approval and to Council for their information.
+Recommended changes, when rising to the level of major revisions, will be brought to the Planning and Policy Group for approval and to Council for their information.
 Each new version of the policy published on the Internet will carry a version number and a date stamp.